hackoregon/data-science-pet-containers/README.md

 -   statsmodels.

 By default the Jupyter notebook server starts when Docker brings up the service.
 Type `docker logs conatiners_jupyter_1`.
-You’ll see something like this:
+You'll see something like this:

     $ docker logs conatiners_jupyter_1